Dead Rush

-The game's main claim to fame was the fact that as Jake, players could operate one of several vehicles scattered around town.
+As Jake, players could operate one of several vehicles scattered around town.
 Not only would this provide the player with a means of transportation but it would also serve as armour of sorts.
-The zombies in Eastport would try to wreck whatever car Jake was driving.
-Luckily the player could create new vehicles out of parts of previously demolished cars.
+The zombies in Eastport would try to wreck whatever car Jake was driving, but the player could create new vehicles out of parts of previously demolished cars.
 A female mechanic could also put new parts and items on cars that would be more powerful.

 The game would have featured few load times, as after an initial boot up the game would never pause to load data from the disc again.

 The game was announced at E3 2004 and set to be released in 2005.
-It was cancelled shortly thereafter.
+It was cancelled shortly thereafter do to "not meeting standards".
 An E3 preview in Nintendo Power magazine dubbed the gameplay "Grand Theft Undead", while Official UK PlayStation 2 Magazine called it "Grand Theft Evil".